House: Middle Ages

 An early example of the segregation of rooms and consequent enhancement of privacy may be found in 1597 at the Beaufort House built in Chelsea, London.
 It was designed by English architect John Thorpe who wrote on his plans, "A Long Entry through all".
 The separation of the passageway from the room developed the function of the corridor.
 This new extension was revolutionary at the time, allowing the integration of one door per room, in which all universally connected to the same corridor.
 English architect Sir Roger Pratt states "the common way in the middle through the whole length of the house, [avoids] the offices from one molesting the other by continual passing through them."
 Social hierarchies within the 17th century were highly regarded, as architecture was able to epitomize the servants and the upper class.
 More privacy is offered to the occupant as Pratt further claims, "the ordinary servants may never publicly appear in passing to and fro for their occasions there."
 This social divide between rich and poor favored the physical integration of the corridor into housing by the 19th century.

 Sociologist Witold Rybczynski wrote, "the subdivision of the house into day and night uses, and into formal and informal areas, had begun."
 Rooms were changed from public to private as single entryways forced notions of entering a room with a specific purpose.

 Industrial Revolution

 Compared to the large scaled houses in England and the Renaissance, the 17th Century Dutch house was smaller, and was only inhabited by up to four to five members.
 This was because they embraced "self-reliance" in contrast to the dependence on servants, and a design for a lifestyle centered on the family.
 It was important for the Dutch to separate work from domesticity, as the home became an escape and a place of comfort.
-This way of living and the home has been noted as highly similar to the contemporary family and their dwellings.

 By the end of the 17th century, the house layout was transformed to become employment-free, enforcing these ideas for the future.
-This came in favour for the industrial revolution, gaining large-scale factory production and workers.
-The house layout of the Dutch and its functions are still relevant today.
+This came in favour for the Industrial Revolution, gaining large-scale factory production and workers.